ocaml/dune/doc/dune-files.rst

 allowed to assign a group of dependencies a name that can later be referred to in actions (like the ``%{deps}`` and ``%{targets}`` built in variables).

-One instance where is useful is for naming globs.
+One instance where this is useful is for naming globs.
 Here's an example of an imaginary bundle command:

 .. code:: scheme